megaptera-helvetiae/eco-evo-interactions/content/authors/labTiger/_index.md

 ---
 # Display name
-title: labTiger
+title: Martina Patze

 # Username (this should match the folder name)
 authors:
-- labTiger
+- Martina

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Comforting lab members
+role: Helping us with administration

 # Organizations/Affiliations
 organizations: